A graduation speech for my daughter Riddhi

-It was the year1981 – At the park plaza in the city of Boston, a crowd gathered to listen to a young man who had upended the way our world lived and worked.
-They were about to witness the unfurling of a technical revolution, a creation far beyond what anyone had ever done before.
-As the excitement was building up, the keynote speaker, the man everyone was waiting to hear, was nowhere to be found.
+It was the year 1981 – At the park plaza in the city of Boston a crowd gathered to listen to Steve Jobs.
+He was only twenty-six years old and by that time he had rocketed to international stardom.
+His flagship product, Apple Computer, revolutionized how people used technology in their lives.
+As the excitement was building, the keynote speaker, the man everyone was waiting to hear, was nowhere to be found.
 The frantic organizer finally spotted him backstage.
-He was sitting on the floor cross-legged, completely still.
-Immersed in Dhyana, he was calm and quiet amidst the chaos around him like a perfect Yogi.
+Jobs was sitting on the floor cross-legged, completely still.
+Deeply immersed in meditation, he was a picture of calm and quiet, Steve Jobs became a perfect Yogi, a man who has complete control over his mind, body, and spirit.

 Toastmasters Speech video link